 Many different treatments are available for reducing lower back pain.
 For example, a doctor might recommend pain relievers and physical therapy.

 Growing evidence supports the benefits of stretching and practicing yoga for treating pain and improving flexibility.
-A 2020 study suggests that a tailored yoga program may help relieve back and neck pain, improving quality of life as a result.
+A

 Several different stretches can help increase flexibility and reduce pain in the lower back.
 People can start by trying the following stretches: